ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Generic Protocol Properties include:

-\[EDNOTE: edit this list to be inline with the rest of the doc after the appendix sweep]

-* Set timeout for aborting Connection establishment:
+* Set timeout for aborting Connection:
-  This numeric property specifies how long to wait before aborting a Connection attempt.
+  This numeric property specifies how long to wait before aborting a Connection during establishment, or after a connection has failed after establishment.
 It is given in seconds.

-* Set timeout to suggest to the RemoteEndpoint:
+* Set abort timeout to suggest to the Remote Endpoint:
-  This numeric property specifies the timeout to propose to the RemoteEndpoint.
+  This numeric property
+  specifies the timeout to propose to the Remote Endpoint.
 It is given in seconds.

 * Set retransmissions before "Excessive Retransmissions":
   This numeric property specifies after how many retransmissions to inform